migueravila/Flowetch/README.md

 ## 🎨 Customization

 This fetch Is thought to be used as a personal fetch and have your own fork of it (That's why It doesn't work for all distros or have a lot of ASCII art)

-### 📦 Packages

-- The fetch is already configured for Arch Based distros: `pacman -Qq | wc -l`
-- If you're on Debian based distros use: `dpkg -l | wc -l`
-- If you're on a Fedora based distro use: `rpm -qa | wc -l`

 ### 🖼️ Art